esciencecenter-digital-skills/research-software-support/modules/documentation/ex_suitability.md

 - How you want to be asked questions (mailing list or forum or chat or issue tracker)
 - Possibly a FAQ section
 - Contribution guide

+## Motivation

+*How would you motivate your colleagues/researchers to contribute to the documentation?*